Preventive Dental Care

 Sealants are another preventative measure taken against cavities.
 They are s coating that covers deep grooves and crevices of your teeth, where food and bacteria can easily get stuck and cause decay.
 Sealants are a fast, pain-free way to help in the fight against cavities.
 They cover the crevices on the chewing surfaces of your molars and help to make your teeth easier to keep clean.

 X-rays are a crucial part of your oral health care record.
 They allow us to see all of the hidden spaces within your mouth, including the spaces between your teeth, the roots of your teeth, and your jawbone.
 These images allow us to spot decay, infections, and other issues we might otherwise not notice until the condition became more serious.
 With X-rays, we can provide prompt, effective treatments, helping to get your oral health back on track.

 Professional preventive dental care helps you to keep your mouth happy and healthy by preventing serious oral health issues from occurring.
-If you are ready to schedule your appointment, call University Periodontal Associates today at (832) 975-0990.
+If you are ready to schedule your appointment, call University Periodontal Associates in Houston at (832) 975-0990 today.

 Home | Our Practice | Services | Patient Information | Contact Us | David Dennison, DDS | Testimonials | Seattle Study Club | Dental Implants | Gum Disease (Periodontitis) | Cosmetic Gum Contouring | Preventive Dentistry | All-On-4 Treatment Concept | Sedation | Dental Bridges Vs. Dental Implants | Community Activities | Patient Forms | Resources | Dental Videos | Dental Blog | Dental Technologies